How to Extract Data from PDF to Excel (4 Suitable Ways)

 Read More: How to Extract Data from Multiple PDF Files to Excel

-2. Using Excel Copy Paste Features
+Method 2 – Using the Copy Paste Features

-📌 Steps:
+Steps:

 Using Excel Copy Paste Features to Extract Data from PDF to Excel

-• A new blank sheet will open in front of you.
-Select any cell in that worksheet.
+• Select any cell in that worksheet.

 Using Excel Copy Paste Features to Extract Data from PDF to Excel

-• You can also press ‘Ctrl+V’ to paste the dataset into the worksheet.
+• You can also press Ctrl + V to paste the dataset into the worksheet.

 Using Excel Copy Paste Features to Extract Data from PDF to Excel